 On top of that, with a Mighty Network, you’ll be able to offer all of these pieces together under your own brand, instantly available on web, iOS, and Android.
 Don’t underestimate the power of your members being able to access your brand wherever they are.

 Figuring out how to monetize your community can be fun, we hope this article helped you out along the way.
-Now it’s time to get started, we’re excited to see what you do.
+Now it’s time to get started.
+We’re excited to see what you build!